a406010503/Miui_Camera/Leica_en.md

 ---

 ## About the problem of losing the Leica camera after flashing
-As explained above, because Xiaomi is still trying to prevent the installation of Leica cameras, it is recommended that you install the camera in the core cracking method first. <p>
+As explained above, because Xiaomi is still trying to prevent the installation of Leica cameras, it is recommended that you install the camera in the Core Patch method first. <p>
 You can unzip the camera APK in the package (located in system/priv-app/MiuiCamera.apk) and install it directly by cracking the core <p>
-For example, the module Woobox software of Xposed has the function of core cracking.
+For example, the module Woobox software of Xposed has the function of Core Patch.
 It is installed using the "five functions fully open" of the core cracking.
 If you don't know what it means, it is not recommended for you to use it! <p>
 At present, we also provide TWRP version for users who have failed to install it.
-It is not recommended to flash in without Root (because there may still be a core crack), if you try to flash in and out of the problem, we will not be responsible for it! <p>
+It is not recommended to flash in without Root (because there may still be a Core Patch), if you try to flash in and out of the problem, we will not be responsible for it! <p>
 ※Note: In order to avoid being restored after restarting after installation, please make sure that your camera version is lower than the corresponding Leica camera version.
-It is recommended that you flash the 3591 stable version first and then try the core crack installation! </p>
+It is recommended that you flash the 3591 stable version first and then try the Core Patch installation! </p>
 <p>
-9/2 Update: Since version 4.5.000511.0, the Leica features and the public version of the camera have been merged into the same version, and this problem should no longer exist, but it is still recommended that you install the camera in the core cracking method.
+9/2 Update: Since version 4.5.000511.0, the Leica features and the public version of the camera have been merged into the same version, and this problem should no longer exist, but it is still recommended that you install the camera in the Core Patch method.

 ---